MaximilianDavid/LEGOVR/README.md

 # VRBrickBuilder
-This system was used to conduct pilot studies for the big master project and is currently under development for a user study as part of a master thesis.
+This system was used to conduct a user study as part of a master's thesis.